 Students in Hong Kong protest on March 15, when thousands of young people marched through cities in Asia and around the globe.
 The March rally was one of the first to show how many people were prepared to march.
 (Photo: Anthony Wallace/AFP/Getty Images)

 Thunberg has also been nominated for the Nobel Peace Prize.
 "We have proposed Greta Thunberg because if we do nothing to halt climate change it will be the cause of wars, conflict and refugees," Norwegian Socialist MP Freddy André Øvstegård told The Guardian.
 "Greta Thunberg has launched a mass movement which I see as a major contribution to peace."

-Demanding that adults act is the only recourse younger people have.
-They're not allowed to vote — a lowered voting age is one of the protesters requests, and who can blame them? — and they're not treated with a great deal of respect when they try and make their voices heard.
+Demanding that adults act is the only recourse some younger people have.
+They're not allowed to vote — a lowered voting age is one of the protesters requests, and who can blame them?
+They're not treated with a great deal of respect when they try and make their voices heard.

-British Prime Minister Theresa May's office dismissed the British protests, saying: "Everybody wants young people to be engaged in the issues that affect them most, so that we can build a brighter future for all of us," a spokesperson for May said.
+Then-British Prime Minister Theresa May's office dismissed the British protests earlier this year.
+"Everybody wants young people to be engaged in the issues that affect them most, so that we can build a brighter future for all of us," a spokesperson for May said.
 "But it is important to emphasize that disruption increases teachers' workloads and wastes lesson time that teachers have carefully prepared for.
 That time is crucial for young people, precisely so they can develop into the top scientists, engineers and advocates we need to help tackle this problem."

 But it's hard to swallow that sort of "Children are our future (but only if they behave)" response when scientists tell us we only have 12 years to save the planet.

 Since then, May has left office, some school officials have softened their stance on students missing school and many more people — young and old — have started paying attention.
 It's a key moment.